zeyakong/MachineLearning/README.md

 # About this repository
 This repository contains all of the assignemnts' source code for the machine learning and AI courses by Dr. Allen [Website](https://cs.uwlax.edu/~mallen/).
 Those two courses covered some contents from Russell And Norvig's "Artificial Intelligence - A Modern Approach" book.[example code for the book](sss).
 I used Java to implement most of the assignments.
-For the CNN assignment, I use Python to run the Keras package in Jupiter NoteBook.
+For the CNN assignment, I use Python to run the Keras package in Jupyter NoteBook in our CS lab volta machine.
 ## Artificial Intelligence
 ### A* Search
 Input two cities' name, the program will output the shortest path by using A* search.(Java)